top of page

 Come on, don't give up now!
 You'll get through this too!

 I visited a doctor (endocrinologist) specializing in menopause.
 She prescribed progesterone capsules and estrogen cream.
-It was a miracle cure; I saw immediate results.
+It felt like a miracle cure, I saw immediate results.
 All the symptoms were gone within half a day.
 I felt like myself again.

 But at some point, it stopped working.
 Had I given up too soon?
-Should I be using more sunscreen?
 Was it out of balance?
-My body needed something different.
-I no longer followed up with the doctor.
+Did my body needed something different?
+I didn't continue the followed-up with the doctor.

 It might very well help you.
-Choose what works for you and what feels right for you.
+Choose what works for you and what feels right.

-In any case, staying indoors and sitting around doing nothing won't help you.
+In any case, staying indoors and doing nothing won't help.

 Although I must admit it was a long search.